zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 She’s a heavy hitter when it comes to writing dialo gs.
 She’s a mover and shaker in the world of language teaching.
 I’m speaking of course, of the well connected, Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
-Come back and listen to us again here on ESL Podcast.

-English as a Second Language podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-Copyright 2012 by the  Center for Educational Development.

 # Having a Barbecue